The Financial Technology Law Review: Guernsey

 Year in review

-From a Guernsey perspective, the most significant aspect of the past year has been the formal identification of fintech as one of the keys for the ongoing development of Guernsey's financial services industry, in the States of Guernsey and Guernsey Finance's 'Financial Services Policy Framework'.
+From a Guernsey perspective, the most significant aspect of the past year has been the increased embracing of existing digital and fintech related regulatory tools by Guernsey's financial services industry as a result of disruption related to the covid-19 pandemic.
+The island's businesses have demonstrated their ability to operate in a remote and decentralised fashion at this time and we are seeing increased comfort with the use of (for example) electronic transactions or due diligence.
+Fintech remains formally identified as one of the keys for ongoing financial services development in the eyes of the States of Guernsey and Guernsey Finance's 'Financial Services Policy Framework'.

-While no individual change has been groundbreaking, and we have not seen the enactment of legislation directly aimed at fintech specifically, these smaller enabling changes are indicative of an approach to fdintech that looks to enable its use and development by Guernsey's established financial services industry.
-Arising out of this, we have also seen the GFSC work with industry to facilitate the use of a range of disruptive technologies within industry, and this engagement has been received very positively by industry.
+While no individual change has been groundbreaking, and we have not seen the enactment of legislation directly aimed at fintech specifically, this continued engagement together with recent and proposed minor legislative changes has seen the island's technical and regulatory capability grow in relation to fintech work.
+Related to this, we have also seen the GFSC work with industry to facilitate the use of a range of disruptive technologies within industry, and this engagement has been received very positively by industry.

 Outlook and conclusions